mechengmalik/songr/README.md

 # songr
-Albums and songs can be viewed and new albums and songs can be added to specific albums using a web application.
+Albums and songs can be viewed and new albums and songs can be adding to specific albums using a web application.

 ## usage
 * you can clone my repo then